MLB at Field of Dreams: 2021 game

 On August 9, it was revealed that Iowa native Pat Hoberg would be the home plate umpire for the game.
-The White Sox and Yankees both wore throwback uniforms resembling those worn during the 1919 Major League Baseball season.
+The White Sox and Yankees both wore throwback uniforms resembling those worn during the season.
 Prior to the game, a pregame ceremony was conducted, during which Kevin Costner led players from both teams onto the field from the corn, in tribute to an iconic scene which occurs in the film while Maddie Poppe sang the national anthem.
 Bench coach Miguel Cairo managed the White Sox as manager Tony La Russa was unavailable due to a family funeral.
-This was the first MLB game played in the state of Iowa.
+This was the first MLB game played in the state of Iowa (although some consider the Keokuk Westerns, a 19th-century professional baseball team in Keokuk, Iowa, as a major league team).
 The game was called by Joe Buck (play by play), John Smoltz (analyst), Ken Rosenthal (field reporter), and Tom Verducci (field reporter) on Fox.

 Recap

 The early game was defined by strikeouts, with four from Lance Lynn and three from Andrew Heaney through the first two innings.
 The first scoring was a home run over the left field fence by José Abreu in the bottom of the first inning, the first ever major league home run hit in the state of Iowa.
 From the third inning on, the game was described as a slugfest with home runs by Aaron Judge in the top of the third, Eloy Jiménez in the bottom of the third, Seby Zavala in the bottom of the fourth, and Brett Gardner in the top of the sixth.
 In the game, there was eight total home runs hit into the cornfield.
 Heading into the ninth inning, the White Sox led 7–4.
 The Yankees then rallied ahead with a pair of two-out, two-run home runs by Aaron Judge, his second of the night, and Giancarlo Stanton, both off of Liam Hendriks, to put them ahead of the White Sox by one run.
 After a ground out by pinch hitter Danny Mendick and a walk to Seby Zavala, the game ended with a walk-off two-run homer hit by Tim Anderson off of Zack Britton, giving the White Sox the 9–8 win.
 The homer was the 15th walk-off home run against the Yankees in White Sox history; the first was hit by Shoeless Joe Jackson on July 20, 1919, a fictional version of whom features heavily in the Field of Dreams film.